Series: Performance Dashboards

 Talk

-The number sessions where user(s) interacted during conversations.
+The number of sessions where the user(s) interacted during conversations.
 A session includes the point where the agent joins the conversation to the point where they disconnect.

 Total contacting